bramley/phplist-plugin-autoresponder/README.md

 ## Description ##

-This plugin allows you to send campaigns to subscribers of a list based on the time elapsed since that subscriber joined the list
+This plugin allows you to send a campaign to subscribers of a list at a specified period after each subscriber joined the list
-(a different actual time for each subscriber).
-For example, to send a newsletter to a subscriber 1 hour after he joined a particular list.
+(sending at a different actual time for each subscriber).

-This is a conversion of the Autoresponder plugin from phplist 2.10.x to 3.0.x adapted to use the plugin architecture of phplist 3.
+For example, to send a newsletter to a subscriber 1 day after he joined the list.

-See this topic in the phplist support forum <http://forums.phplist.com/viewtopic.php?f=7&t=38786> for details of how the plugin works.
+This is a conversion of the Autoresponder plugin from phplist 2.10.x to phplist 3 being adapted to use the plugin architecture of phplist 3, and being substantially enhanced.

-The plugin adds an item to the Campaigns menu.
+The original plugin was developed by Cameron Lerch of Brightflock Inc. <http://brightflock.com/phplist-autoresponder> to whom credit is due.

 ## Installation ##

 ### Dependencies ###

-Requires php version 5.2 or later.
+Requires php version 5.3 or later.

 Requires the Common Plugin to be installed.
 You must install the plugin or upgrade to the latest version if it is already installed.
 See <https://github.com/bramley/phplist-plugin-common>